-- Students with a BS degree or its equivalent in mathematics, biology, physics or chemistry in the Faculty of Arts and Sciences, as well as advanced courses in other medical science disciplines, and preferably with research experience, are eligible to apply (accelerated track PhD).
-Applicants with other degrees such as master's (MS), Medical Doctor (MD), Pharmacist (Pharm D or equivalent), Veterinarian Doctor (VMD), Dental Doctor (DMD, DDS), will also be considered for admission into the program (regular track PhD). - Students should provide three letters of recommendation. - · General Graduate Record Examination (GRE), which is less than 5 years old, is required (applicant can use unofficial scores in the application and send the official copy after the application submission deadline).
-A total score of minimum 304 (equivalent to 1100 converted old GRE score) in the verbal and quantitative reasoning sections of the GRE test is required. - Applicants to the graduate program, other than AUB graduates and graduates of colleges or universities recognized and located in North America, Great Britain, Australia and New Zealand, must meet the Readiness for University Studies in English (RUSE).
-Refer to catalogue section on Readiness for University Studies in English on page 38. - Provide a personal statement (500 words maximum).

-- Students should be interviewed by the PhD Committee members. - Students should be recommended for admission by the PhD Committee.
+- > Students with a BS degree or its equivalent in mathematics, biology, physics or chemistry in the Faculty of Arts and Sciences, as well as advanced courses in other medical science disciplines, and preferably with research experience, are eligible to apply (accelerated track PhD).
+Applicants with other degrees such as master's (MS), medical doctor (MD), pharmacist (Pharm D or equivalent), veterinarian doctor (VMD), dental doctor (DMD, DDS), will also be considered for admission into the program (regular track PhD). - > Students should provide three letters of recommendation. - > Students should have prior laboratory experience, including wet lab skills. - > General Graduate Record Examination (GRE), which is less than 5 years old, is required (applicant can use unofficial scores in the application and send the official copy after the application submission deadline).
+Total score of minimum 304 (equivalent to 1100 converted old GRE score) in the verbal and quantitative reasoning sections of the GRE test is required. - > Applicants to the graduate program, other than AUB graduates and graduates of colleges or universities recognized and located in North America, Great Britain, Australia, and New Zealand, must meet the Readiness for University Studies in English (RUSE).
+Refer to catalogue section on Readiness for University Studies in English. - > Provide a personal statement (500 words maximum). - > Students should be interviewed by the PhD Committee members. - > Students should be recommended for admission by the PhD Committee.